 Mistral 7B

-Mistral 7B v0.1, developed by Mistral AI, was their first Large Language Model (LLMs).
-The AI model was built with a focus on generating coherent text and handling various natural language processing tasks.
+Mistral 7B v0.1, developed by Mistral AI, was their first Large Language Model (LLM).
+The AI model was built to generate coherent text and handle various natural language processing tasks.
 The model is available for download without restrictions, licensed under the Apache 2.0 license, making it freely usable for various purposes, from personal projects to large-scale commercial applications.

 Key features of Mistral 7B include the use of Grouped-query attention (GQA) and Sliding Window Attention (SWA), enhancing its inference speed and capability to process longer sequences more efficiently.
 The LLM model is notable for its 7.3 billion parameters that achieve impressive performance, outperforming the Llama 2 13B across all benchmarks and competing closely with Llama 1 34B in many areas.
 It even approaches the performance of CodeLlama 7B in code-related tasks while maintaining proficiency in English language tasks.